jlucartc/AppOnibusFlinkBackEnd/README.md

 ## Setup

 This job needs some configuration variables to be set on the environment.
 These variables will configure Kafka consumers and producers, Flink connectors and pipeline behaviour.
 Here's a simple guide to each group of variables.
+You may find all these variables in a single file in `src/main/scala/github/jlucartc/Env/.env.model`.
+If you'd rather put these variables manually in some place like `/etc/profile.d/` or so, there's a `src/main/scala/github/jlucartc/Env/env.sh.model` file.

 #### MQTT variables configuration
 MQTT is an [application layer protocol](https://en.wikipedia.org/wiki/MQTT) which is of common use in IoT communication.